top of page

 The components of the documentation spreadsheet that are related to parent or school communication include specific contact attempts, introducing myself, gathering availability, and providing a tentative therapy schedule.
 Before I attempt a phone contact, I often first send an email.
 This gets me "on the radar" of each parent and/or professional.
 It gets them thinking about speech therapy and not caught off guard to hear from me by phone a few days later.

 I use this free editable "Meet the SLP" letter to introduce myself and give contact information.
-I may also share some reminders about the IEP (such as current goals) and, as I mentioned, let them know that I'll be calling them very soon for scheduling therapy.
+I may also share some reminders about the IEP (such as current goals) and, as I mentioned, let them know that I'll be calling them very soon to schedule therapy.

-Send a meet the SLP letter to teletherapy students and parents
+a free meet the SLP letter to teletherapy students and parents

-Another helpful bit of communication is some basic technology troubleshooting tips, especially for schools and parents that have not experienced teletherapy before.
+Another helpful bit of communication is some basic technology troubleshooting tips, especially for schools and parents who have not experienced teletherapy before.
 This one is FREE in my TpT shop!

 The first day of any new job brings unfamiliarity as you navigate new situations.
 But for teletherapists, there's a whole new layer of learning how to use new technology somewhat seamlessly.